nomadgate/behind-the-scenes/content/10-12-2018/index.md

 No annoying popups, no cookie notices, no ad tracking (only anonymized Google Analytics), no bullshit.
 Just the article you came to read, and nothing more.

+The above is just one example of how Medium will annoy your readers.
+Check out [this article](https://medium.com/@nikitonsky/medium-is-a-poor-choice-for-blogging-bb0048d19133) (ironically posted on Medium) for a lot more examples.

 Your readers deserve better than Medium.

 ## How to use Medium in 2019